polyformproject/license-development/template.erb.md

 ## No Liability

 ***As far as the law allows, this software comes as is, without any warranty or condition.
-As far as the law allows the licensor will not be liable to you for any legal damages related to this license or this software, under any kind of legal claim.***
+As far as the law allows, the licensor will not be liable to you for any legal damages related to this license or this software, under any kind of legal claim.***

 ## You and Your Company